zuhaumar/Urdu-Stories-Scrapy/README.md

-# Urdu Stories Web Scraping Project
+# Urdu Stories Web Scraping

 ## Description
 This project involves scraping Urdu stories using Scrapy.
 It allows users to extract data from the website [UrduZone](https://www.urduzone.net) and process it for various purposes.